mschneider90/GLGame/README.md

 1. Initial configuration (only need to do this once)
   * `cmake ../source`
 2. Compiling
-  * `make`
+  * `make install`

-Now build/GLGame should be generated.
+Now bin/GLGame should be generated.

 ##Documentation
 0. Go to the docs folder
   * `cd docs`
 1. Run doxygen
+  * `doxygen GLEngine.doxy`
-  * `doxygen Doxyfile`
+  * `doxygen GLGame.doxy`

-Now docs/html/ should be generated.
+Now docs/GLEngine/html and docs/GLGame/html should be generated.
 Open index.html in your web browser to view the documentation.